Make-School-Courses/MOB-2.1-Local-Persistence-in-iOS/Lessons/02-Plist-UserDefaults/Readme.md

 ## Learning Objectives (5 min)

+By the end of this lesson, students should be able to...

 - Identify use cases for persisting information in a plist.
-- Use a plist to store data and retrieve it.
+- Use a plist to store and retrieve data.
 - Identify use cases for persisting information with UserDefaults in iOS
-- Use UserDefaults to store data and retrieve it.
+- Use UserDefaults to store and retrieve data.

 ## The plist (15 min)

 A property list, or plist, is an XML file that contains key-value data.
-In iOS, a common plist is the Info.plist file.
+In iOS, a common plist is the `Info.plist` file.
 An information property list file is a structured text file that contains essential configuration information for a bundled executable.

 Typically the contents are structured using XML.
 The root XML node is always an array or a dictionary, whose contents are a set of keys and values describing the bundle.
 These values are used by the system to obtain information about the app and its configuration.

-The file is called Info.plist by convention.
+The file is called `Info.plist` by convention.
 The file name is case sensitive so it should have a capital letter I.

 The file is created automatically by Xcode when you create a new project.

 ### Creating an Information Property List File

 The easiest way to create an information property list file is letting Xcode create it for us.
-Every project we create in Xcode comes with a file named <project>-Into.plist.
+Every project we create in Xcode comes with a file named `<project>-Info.plist`.
 The file comes preconfigured with keys that every plist should have.

-To edit the contents of the file, select the file in files inspector.
-Then double-click the value to select it and type a new value.
+To edit the contents of the file:

+1. Select the file in files inspector.
+1. Double-click the value to select it and type a new value.

 Most of these values are specified as strings but Xcode also supports other types likes arrays, dictionaries, booleans, date, Data and numbers.

 ![plist](assets/plist.png)
 This is an example of a default plist that gets created with every new project.
 To see the XML structure, we right-click on the file and choose Open As/ Source Code.

 ### Adding keys
-The default Into.plist file given by Xcode has the required keys, but it's possible that you will need to add more for your project.
+The default `Info.plist` file given by Xcode has the required keys, but it's possible that you will need to add more for your project.
 We can use the plist as a key-value data store.

 - To add a new item, right-click on the editor and select *Add Row*.
 - To change the value's type, click on the select button in the Type column.